kohler/hotcrp/devel/manual/index.md

 # HotCRP development and configuration

-Welcome to the HotCRP development and configuration manual.
-We hope this will help people develop HotCRP extensions or configure aspects of HotCRP inaccessible through the settings UI.
+This is the HotCRP development and configuration manual.
+Its intended audience is people who are developing HotCRP extensions, working with its code, or configuring features inaccessible through the public settings UI.

 ## Basics